 Associated Policy and Code of Conduct

-The Whitsunday Anglican School’s policy on student protection is applicable to protecting students from any form of harm and can be found here.
+The Whitsunday Anglican School’s policy for safeguarding students can be found here.

 The Whitsunday Anglican School’s Community Code of Conduct is a policy that sets out that the Whitsunday Anglican School expects all members of

 its community to maintain high standards of relationships as they conduct or pursue School related business and activity, and can be found

 All participants in the Whitsunday Voices Youth Literature Festival are required to fulfil the responsibilities outlined in this policy and

 This Anti-Harassment Policy is applicable to all other participants in the Whitsunday Voices Youth Literature Festival, including the presenters,

 parent volunteers, visiting educators, and other guests of the Festival.